snowbillr/decreejs/README.md

 The `withModifier` method attaches a modifier key to the previously defined key.
 A modifier key must be pressed **before** the key it is attached to.
 So if you execute `decree.when('a').withModifier('b')`, you need to *press and hold* the `b` key, and then *press and release* the `a` key.
-Technically you could release either key after the `a` key is pressed.
+You'll also need to release the modifier key before the next part of the key sequence, if one exists.
+You can release the modifier key or the main key in any order.
 If the `then` method is called after the `withModifier` method, it starts a new sequential state that doesn't expect the previous modifier key to be held down.